michaelholzki/QuantME-UseCases/2023-planqk/README.md

 ### SSH key for private content repositories

 The database can fill itself automatically with example data.
-To activate this you need to copy an SSH private key that you have linked with GitHub into the `ssh_secret` file.
+To activate this you need to create a SSH key that you link with GitHub and copy the private key to the current folder and name the file `ssh_secret`.

 ### Run the repository: